mindspore-ai/docs/tutorials/source_en/advanced/modules/optimizer.md

 #### Modifying Learning Rate during Running

-The learning rate in `mindspore.experimental.optim.Optimizer` is `Parameter`, in addition to the dynamic modification of the learning rate through the dynamic learning rate module `mindspore.nn.lr_scheduler` as described above, the modification of the learning rate using the `assign` assignment is also supported.
+The learning rate in `mindspore.experimental.optim.Optimizer` is `Parameter`, in addition to the dynamic modification of the learning rate through the dynamic learning rate module `mindspore.experimental.optim.lr_scheduler` as described above, the modification of the learning rate using the `assign` assignment is also supported.

 For example, in the sample below, in the training step, set the learning rate of 1st parameter group in the optimizer to be adjusted to 0.01 if the change in the loss value compared to the previous step is less than 0.1: